K0stov/russian-gzdoom/README.md

 ## Summary

 This project aims to extend the Russian translation featured in the [GZDoom](https://zdoom.org) engine with the purpose of fully translating the engine and the games that it supports.
-It encompasses graphical materials not included in GZDoom (e.g. status bar, text screens, in-game items with text inscriptions), but also several other aspects for which translations can be downloaded as addons.
+It encompasses graphical materials not included in GZDoom (e.g. status bar, text screens, in-game items with text inscriptions), but also several other aspects available as downloadable addons.

 The following games are supported:
 - [The Ultimate DOOM](https://en.wikipedia.org/wiki/Doom_(1993_video_game))